PranjalDhamane/Portfolio_Optimization/README.md

 The **Portfolio Optimization App** provides valuable insights and visualizations for single-stock and multi-ticker portfolio analysis.
 Leveraging financial theories like Modern Portfolio Theory and risk-adjusted metrics, this tool helps investors make well-informed decisions to effectively manage and optimize their portfolios.

 ```

-This version makes explanations more concise and improves the flow to enhance readability, especially for users unfamiliar with finance.
-Let me know if there are specific areas you’d like to expand or simplify further!